Why is A Lack of Empathy in Relationships so Hard?

-Yes, this can be very painful to acknowledge and accept but I promise you, the pain you that feel in that acceptance will be short-lived and will ultimately, translate into a lifetime of peace.
+Yes, this can be very painful to acknowledge and accept but I promise you, the pain you feel in that acceptance will be short-lived and will ultimately, translate into a lifetime of peace.

 Accepting people for who they are is scary.
 It’s scary because the moment that you stop fighting it, tying your worth to it, and trying to make sense out of nonsense, you have to do the one thing that you’ve been avoiding at all costs…

 Accept yourself for who you’ve become and use that acceptance as motivation to rise above your triggers.

 If you find that you keep getting involved with people who have no empathy, the best thing you can do is start to work on empathizing with yourself.